NoobforAl/Simple-ATM-With-C/README.md

 you need linuxOS for run this project!
 you can run this project in windows but you need wsl or tdm-gcc!

-> make
+> make ATM

-and run atm file !
+and run atm file:
 > ./atm

+for run test:
+> make tests

+and run:
+> ./atm_test

 Thanks For [SHA-256](https://github.com/983/SHA-256) lib SHA256 to string !